slatedocs/slate/source/includes/ios/_ios.md

   `func signInSuccesful(message: String)`

-Implement to handle the result of a successful login to the Emotion AI after the third party identity provider authentication.
+Implement to handle the result of a successful login to the **SensumAPI** after the third party identity provider authentication.

  ### Parameters
  |Parameter|Type|Description|